10 Popular Animals With Hooves

 by Doug Letterman is licensed under CC BY 2.0

-Bison, also known as buffalo, is fascinating animals with hooves.
+Bison, also known as buffalo, is a fascinating animal with hooves.
 They are the largest land mammals native to North America.
 Similar to cattle, bison have two toes on each foot.

 These hooves provide stability and support for their massive bodies, which can grow up to 6 feet tall and weigh up to 2,000 pounds.

-Bison play a crucial role in maintaining a healthy ecosystem as they graze on grasses and sedges, introducing air into the soil with their hooves and dispersing native seeds.
+Bison play a crucial role in maintaining a healthy ecosystem.
+They graze on grasses and sedges, introducing air into the soil with their hooves and dispersing native seeds.

 3. Giraffe